 CMS proposes to refine the Home Health Value-Based Purchasing (HHVBP) Model, revising the definition of “applicable measure” to specify that home health agencies in the HHVBP would have to submit a minimum of 40 completed HHCAHPS surveys for purposes of receiving a performance score for any of the HHCAHPS measures.
 The plan would be to remove the OASIS-based measure and Drug Education on All Medications Provided to Patient/Caregiver during all Episodes of Care from the set of applicable measures.
 CMS is soliciting public comments on composite quality measures for future consideration.

 Want to learn more about the CY2018 Home Health Proposed Rule?
-HEALTHCAREfirst will be hosting a FREE webinar with Deanna Loftus, Director or Regulatory Compliance, and home health regulatory expert Mary St. Pierre, RN, BSN, MGA, on August 24, 2017 where we will explain the proposed rule and the impact that it could have on your home health agency.
-Click here to register!
+HEALTHCAREfirst hosted a FREE webinar with Deanna Loftus, Director or Regulatory Compliance, and home health regulatory expert Mary St. Pierre, RN, BSN, MGA, on August 24, 2017 where we explained the proposed rule and the impact that it could have on your home health agency.
+Click here to access the webinar recording.